-We believe that stronger properties of the algorithm can be shown by using different ιs , such as the popular local feature size [23].
+We believe that stronger properties of the algorithm can be shown by using different 1s, such as the popular local feature size [Rup93].
 The same strategy may be used to preserve other features of the surface.
-We would also like to study the necessary sampling conditions for the guidance field to correctly bound ι over the entire surface rather than only at a region around \tilde{s} .
-The algorithm is currently being extended to generate compatible contact surfaces for finite element simulations of the mechanics of hip dysplasia.
-We believe that these are all an exciting directions for future work.
+We would also like to study the necessary sampling conditions for the guidance field to correctly bound t over the entire surface rather than only at a region around $\tilde{s}$ .
+We are also interested in other applications of our technique.
+In particular, the algorithm is currently being extended to generate compatible contact surfaces for finite element simulations.
+These are all exciting directions for future work.